 Just a daily 30 minute walk at a pace that is comfortable for you can work wonders on your back pain.

-This is where the Accupedo app can help us to stay on track and motivated until walking doesn't just become second nature, it becomes something you'll enjoy and look forward to.
+This is where the Accupedo app can help us to stay on track and motivated until walking doesn't just become second nature, it becomes

 It is the most accurate pedometer app available, which allows you to monitor and keep track of your walking stats.